Getting Back to Basics with Seed Saving

 - Strawberry seeds are on the outside of the fruit.
 In many cases, it’s best to start strawberries from runners rather than seed, except when it comes to Alpine strawberries.
 Read more on How to Collect Alpine Strawberry Seeds.

 - Find seeds within a flower bud on lettuce and marigold by cutting open the flower to reveal the seeds inside.
-Some, like sunflowers, are easy to find because the seeds are visible in the flower, where others can be tiny or tucked inside.
+Some, like sunflowers, are easy to find because the seeds are visible in the flower, whereas others can be tiny or tucked inside.

 - For seeds that are harvested dry, like poppy seeds or chives, let the seeds dry on the plant.
 Collect them carefully by breaking open the pod and shaking them onto a dish towel to separate them from the pod and stems.